IB GuidesSeptember 14, 2025

 Mastering the IB Economics Extended Essay requires careful planning, diligent research, critical analysis, and effective communication.
 By following the steps outlined in this guide, you can increase your chances of achieving a high score and demonstrating your understanding of economics.
 Remember to choose a topic that interests you, formulate a clear research question, apply relevant economic theory, and conduct critical analysis.

-Now that you're armed with this comprehensive guide, it's time to put your knowledge into action.
+Now that you're armed with this practical guide, it's time to put your knowledge into action.
 Start brainstorming potential topics, refining your research question, and developing your methodology.
 Remember to seek feedback from your teacher and peers along the way.